mmshad/xray-aws-terraform/README.md

 ```

 ## Troubleshooting
-- Ensure your DuckDNS token is correct
+- Ensure your DuckDNS or Cloudflare credentials are correct
 - Verify AWS credentials are properly configured
 - Check AWS service quotas for EC2 instances
 - DNS propagation may take a few minutes